Last update: 9/7/2021

 Bolivia has implemented somewhat strict entry requirements for travelers.

-All travelers who are over the age of 5 must have a certified negative RT-PCR test that was taken within 72 hours of departure.
+All travelers who are over the age of 5 must have a certified negative RT-PCR test that was taken within 72 hours prior to departure.
 They must also complete a sworn declaration of location of stay.
 International travelers must have valid travel insurance with COVID-19 coverage.

 Once they arrive in Bolivia, travelers will have to quarantine at their home or accommodation for at least 10 days from their arrival.
 On day 7 of their quarantine period, they will then take an RT-PCR test at their own expense.